OUTDOOR ACTIVITIES IN AND NEAR DEL LOMA RV PARK

-A designated Wild and Scenic River, the Trinity begins in the rugged Trinity Alps and makes its way through wilderness before meeting up with the mighty Klamath at Weitchpec.
-The Trinity area offers countless outdoors activities and experiences a short drive from the park.
+A designated Wild and Scenic River, the Trinity River begins in the rugged Trinity Alps and makes its way through wilderness before meeting up with the mighty Klamath at Weitchpec.
+The Trinity River area offers countless outdoors activities and experiences a short drive from the park.

 5 star hikes into the majestic Trinity Alps are within 30 miles from the park.
 Canyon Creek Trailhead, towards Weaverville, is a renowned hike with waterfalls and alpine lakes.

 Trinity offers scenic rafting for families and the more adventurous with Class IV.
 River rafting outfits abound, all within a few miles of Del Loma.
 Redwoods & Rivers Rafting is right next door to the park.

 Nearby Weaverville has a growing reputation as a mountain biking destination.
 Including new trails with 4.5 star rating.
 The scenery for road bikers also does not disappoint.

 Iron & ironing board

 At the Park we have great fishing for the treasured King (Chinook) Salmon or the elusive Steelhead which can put up quite a fight.
 Large brown trout reign in the Upper Triniity and rainbows abound in tributaries just downstream.
 Some top excellent fly fishing guides serve the area.

 Lewiston Lake is within 50 miles to the East of the park and scenic Trinity Lake is not much further.
 You will pass the attractive and serene Whiskeytown Lake, with its many islands, on the way from Redding.

 Dating back to 1871, Trinity Alps Golf Restaurant & Lounge is a historic course with picturesque grounds.
 30 miles from the Park, the nine-hole golf course is not long (par 31, 1,981 yards) but challenges drivers of all levels with its carved greens and tree-lined fairways.